henrybennett94/my-shopping-app/README.md

 - As a site user I can create a user account with a username and password so that access  to how I use the site is private to me and protected.
 - As a site user I can access my user account  through a login form requiring a password so that my account's security is maintained.
 - As a site user I can check off items from the list once selected to purchase so that I can keep track of my shopping while I am doing it.
-- As a site user I can have the option to delete lists, and items individually from lists, that I no ,onger need to be there so that I can keep my user space organised and easy to manage.
+- As a site user I can have the option to delete lists, and items individually from lists, that I no longer need to be there so that I can keep my user space organised and easy to manage.
 - As a site user I can get asked to confirm that I wish to delete a feature, after selecting a delete option so that the risk of accidentally deleting something is minimised.

 ------